opensearch-project/documentation-website/_data-prepper/latest-performance-test-results.md

 }
 ```

-The following changes were made to the `logstash.yml` file in order to replicate the Data Prepper configuration as much as possible
+The following changes were made to the `logstash.yml` file in order to replicate the Data Prepper configuration as much as possible:

+## Logstash.yaml

 ```yaml
 pipeline.workers: 12